Skip to main content

 PCP is a performance monitoring tool that can be configured to monitor many systems across different locations.
 In PCP, metric values have labels associated with them that include additional metadata (for example, a hostname).
 Historically, the labels didn't include coordinate data.
 The addition of the pcp-geolocate package now enables adding longitude and latitude labels to metric values.
 For more information, read the PCP documentation.

 The grafana-pcp plug-in enables visualizing PCP data with coordinate labels in a Grafana geomap panel.
-This functionality is available in Red Hat Enterprise Linux 10.1 (RHEL) and comes with many use cases, like getting a quick overview of all your systems.
-The geomap panel provides plenty of options to cater to many requirements.
-Read the Grafana documentation for more information on the grafana-pcp plug-in.
+This functionality is available in Red Hat Enterprise Linux 10.1 (RHEL) and comes with many use cases, like getting a quick overview of all your systems, and the geomap panel provides plenty of options to cater to these use cases.
+Read the grafana-pcp documentation for more information on the grafana-pcp plug-in.

 System setup